 Ooh La La

-Ooh La La is a post-work and post-dinner open-air hideout from C’est Bon owners Andy Ashby, and Steven and Jane Wilson.
-It’s a place of appellation oysters and rosé during the day; and duck liver parfait eclairs eased down by bottles (magnums, if you like) of vintage champagne once the sun goes down and the festoon lights take over.
+Ooh La La is an open-air hideout from C’est Bon owners Andy Ashby, and Steven and Jane Wilson.
+It’s a spot for appellation oysters and rosé during the day; and French snacks eased down with vintage champagne once the sun goes down and the festoon lights take over.

-The JDA Co-designed space is not much more than a poky timber deck open to the elements atop C’est Bon, set back from the Shop Row facade with all-weather furniture and a handsome craned-in container bar.
-It also boasts views unlike anywhere else in Brisbane.
-To the west, Stanley Street’s rundown heritage transforms into the enormous Mater and Queensland Children’s Hospital complexes.
-In the east is the Morrison Hotel and then the freeway and then the lights of the Gabba.
-Swinging around towards the north, there’s the white stucco Holy Trinity Anglican church high on the hill and then the Princess Theatre.
+The space is little more than a cosy timber deck atop C’est Bon, set back from the Shop Row facade with all-weather furniture and a handsome craned-in container bar.
+It also boasts city-wide views unlike anywhere else in Brisbane.

 Diners at C’est Bon can head up to the roof for DJs and cocktails, then return downstairs for their reservation, or vice versa.
-But if you want to stay put, there’s an easy-breezy drinks list, and a snazzy food menu by chef Ashby.
-You might eat twice-baked soufflé with artichoke, truffle and fromage; barbequed kingfish with sorrel, buttermilk and cafe de Paris butter; and an Angus tartare with tomato, cured yolk and tendon.
-There are also caviar, bread, fromage and charcuterie selections, and a platter that throws together oysters, local spanner crab, nduja buttered prawns, kingfish and blini caviar sets.
+But if you want to stay put, there’s an easy-breezy drinks list, and a snazzy food menu.
+You might eat a cheesy twice-baked soufflé with artichoke and truffle; or barbequed kingfish with sorrel, buttermilk and cafe de Paris butter.
+There are also dedicated caviar, bread, fromage and charcuterie selections.